commonknowledge/vision-mission-values/README.md

 ### Interdependence
 Common Knowledge acts with generosity and compassion.
 We are part of a wider ecosystem and rely upon other people, their communities and the natural world.

-### Optimism
+### Resilience
-Common Knowledge is optimistic about the power of people to collectively overcome oppression and build a better future.
+The scale and importance of the problems we face can feel overwhelming.
+We endevour to face our work with hope and compassion.
+We remember the capcity of people to collectively overcome oppression and build a better future.

 ---